The story of HCS.

 An Idea Was Born

-After a meeting with Raj, Muhammad established HCS on the conviction that Gulf enterprises needed a single integrated adviser spanning law, finance, and technology, not a fragmented collection of disconnected specialists.
-Soon after, Salman joined the firm, helping shape its operational and strategic direction from the beginning.
+Following conversations with Raj Nair on the convergence of law, finance, and technology, Muhammad Abdulla Abubacker established HCS on the conviction that Gulf enterprises needed a single integrated adviser, not a fragmented collection of disconnected specialists.
+Salman Muhammad Abdulla joined the firm shortly after, helping shape its operational and strategic direction from the early days.

 The Partnership Takes Shape

-Salman assumes the position of Managing Partner while Raj Nair steps into the role of AI & Tech Lead.
-Salman's expertise in auditing, finance, and operational strategy combines with Raj's four decades of software engineering and AI development, accelerating the firm's transformation into a multidisciplinary advisory practice.
+Salman assumes the position of Managing Partner while Raj steps into the formal role of AI & Tech Lead.
+Salman's expertise in auditing, finance, and operational strategy combines with Raj's four decades of software engineering and his pioneering work in AI, accelerating the firm's transformation into a multidisciplinary advisory practice.

 Accounting Systems Practice

-Fatima Muhammad joins as Accounting Systems Expert, strengthening the firm's financial infrastructure capabilities.
+Fatima Muhammad, an ACCA Member, joins as Accounting Systems Expert, strengthening the firm's financial infrastructure capabilities.
 Her expertise in bookkeeping, accounting architecture, and reporting systems ensures operational modernisation remains grounded in financial precision and accountability.

-Under Raj's technical leadership, the firm moves decisively beyond conventional consulting.
-Intelligent automation frameworks, machine learning systems, and enterprise AI architecture become core service offerings, redefining the scale and sophistication of what HCS can deliver.
+Under Raj's technical leadership, the AI and automation work that had been part of the firm's thinking from the start matures into a core service offering.
+Intelligent automation frameworks, machine learning systems, and enterprise AI architecture redefine the scale and sophistication of what HCS can deliver.

 An Integrated Practice